At the Farm GateFarms Need Licensed Truckers

 Given my serious lack of experience, I must credit the patience of six men with licenses on the farm who encouraged and helped me earn a full-fledged CDL about 14 months ago.
 Poor Kent on the first day I attempted to learn straight-line backing, and poor Dale, who witnessed me crawl a hill in first gear from a standstill while fully loaded.

 With the help of YouTube and excessive amounts of practice with members of our farm team riding shotgun, I passed all the required tests: the three written exams, the detailed under-hood inspection, the skills course, and the drive.
 Per test requirements, I parallel-parked the semi and grain trailer, successfully putting all 18 wheels inside the lines from the driver’s side.
 (Just in case I ever need to parallel park on a one-way street.)
 I aced offset backing with no pull-ups on my second skills course attempt, and afterward drove the city streets and interstate without missing a gear.
 Whew.

 Most importantly, I gained empathy and respect for our team and other men and women who have mastered the skill.
 I now drive my minivan differently, understanding the risks that drivers of passenger vehicles can create in their sudden stops, haphazard lane changes and merges without consideration.
 All drivers should take a written CDL exam, if nothing more than to learn the length a semi needs to stop.
 To that, I would expect a loud and clear 10-4.

-About the author: Joanie Stiers farms with her family, growing corn, soybeans and hay and raising beef cattle, backyard chickens and farm kids in West-Central Illinois.
+About the author: Joanie Stiers farms with her family in West-Central Illinois, where they grow corn, soybeans, hay and cover crops and raise beef cattle, backyard chickens and farmkids.